 Loner and history buff Troy Hart gets more than he bargained for when his psychic connection to the past leads him to the mountains of Colorado.
 The legend of buried treasure is nothing new, but falling in love is—and that’s the last thing Troy wants.

 Troy’s visions of the old west are all fun and games, until the ghost of an outlaw forces Troy to fulfill his dying wish.
-To save his own life, and the life of the woman he loves, Troy must follow the trail of greed, betrayal and revenge on a treasure hunt for lost Civil War gold.
+To save his own life, and the life of the woman he loves, Troy must follow a trail of greed, betrayal and revenge on a treasure hunt for lost Civil War gold.

-Now the fun is over and the game is survival as Troy battles the elements, a dead man, and his own heart deep in the remote high country.
+Now the fun is over and the game is survival as Troy battles the elements, a dead man and his own heart deep in the remote high country.